anykeyh/crystal-shell/README.md

 Compiled binary version are stored in `~/.cache/crystal_shell` directory

 - You can delete the files there by calling `crystal_shell --prune`
-- You may want to ~break my heart~ remove the binary by calling `crystall_shell --uninstall`
+- You may want to ~break my heart~ remove the binary by calling `crystal_shell --uninstall`

 ## Example